 These are the main techniques used:

 - Laser surgery: this involves moulding the cornea to change its asphericity (curvature) and increase its depth of focus, thus compensating for the loss of accommodation of the crystalline lens.

 - Intracorneal lens implants: these do not have optical power (that is, they do not change the dioptres), but, like the laser, they tackle the difficulty of near vision focusing by affecting the curvature of the cornea.
 These lenses are positioned in the centre of the cornea and can be removed easily without altering the ocular structures, making it a reversible procedure.

 - Intraocular lens implants: this involves replacing the lens with a pseudophakic lens (either monofocal or multifocal), which, after a certain age, fulfils its function more effectively.
 The procedure used is the same as that used in cataract surgery.

-Determining the type of surgery or the most appropriate treatment requires an individualised study of each patient to assess key factors, such as age, profession (especially those that require continued use of near vision) or personal preferences, which directly influence their visual needs.
+Determining the type of surgery or the most appropriate treatment requires an individualised study of each patient.

 Key factors in this assessment include the following: